Ash Street Improvements Project

-The project design will include construction of an 8-foot wide sidewalk along the north side of Ash Street to better address the ADA design and to provide a green space between the sidewalk and the curb.
-The design will also include construction of a 5-foot wide sidewalk along the south side of Ash Street to fill in sidewalk gaps.
-In addition, the design will include a continuous bike lane along the south side of Ash Street.
-Finally, the design will include crosswalks with flashing beacons at the intersection with Redwood Road, Anderson Avenue and Alexander Avenue.
+The project design includes construction of an 8-foot wide sidewalk along the north side of Ash Street to be utilized by both pedestrians and bicyclists.
+The design includes construction of a 5-foot wide sidewalk along the south side of Ash Street to fill in sidewalk gaps.
+In addition, the design includes a continuous bike lane along the south side of Ash Street.
+Finally, the design includes crosswalks with flashing beacons at the intersection with Redwood Road, Anderson Avenue and Alexander Avenue.

-Design and easement acquisition is continuing.
-Construction is expected to begin at the earliest in summer 2025, but more than likely it will start in the spring of 2026.
+Information related to the upcoming interested parties meeting is available in the Documents section.
+Construction is expected to begin at the earliest in summer 2026, but more than likely it will start in the spring of 2027.

-The project design will include construction of an 8-foot wide sidewalk along the north side of Ash Street to better address the ADA design and to provide a green space between the sidewalk and the curb.
-The design will also include construction of a 5-foot wide sidewalk along the south side of Ash Street to fill in sidewalk gaps.
-In addition, the design will include a continuous bike lane along the south side of Ash Street.
-Finally, the design will include crosswalks with flashing beacons at the intersection with Redwood Road, Anderson Avenue and Alexander Avenue.
+The project design includes construction of an 8-foot wide sidewalk along the north side of Ash Street to be utilized by both pedestrians and bicyclists.
+The design includes construction of a 5-foot wide sidewalk along the south side of Ash Street to fill in sidewalk gaps.
+In addition, the design includes a continuous bike lane along the south side of Ash Street.
+Finally, the design includes crosswalks with flashing beacons at the intersection with Redwood Road, Anderson Avenue and Alexander Avenue.

-Design and easement acquisition is continuing.
-Construction is expected to begin at the earliest in summer 2025, but more than likely it will start in the spring of 2026.
+Information related to the upcoming interested parties meeting is available in the Documents section.
+Construction is expected to begin at the earliest in summer 2026, but more than likely it will start in the spring of 2027.

 Please leave your thoughts regarding the Ash Street improvements project below.
 If you have already provided your comments via the comment form or by email, it is not necessary to tell us your opinion again.
 That is, unless you want to.